Asgaros/asgaros-forum/readme.txt

 == Changelog ==
-* Added: Possibility to toggle truncated quotes with a click = 1.6.8 =
+* Added: Possibility to toggle truncated quotes with a click
+* Changed: All theme and color options are now available in the appearance-area
+* Performance improvements and code optimizations
+= 1.6.8 =
 * Added: Option to change the border color
 * Added: Option to hide members list for guests